WillYee/SimpleSwipeSwift/README.md

 # SimpleSwipeSwift
-This is a swift port of https://github.com/cwRichardKim/TinderSimpleSwipeCards
+This is a stripped down swift port of https://github.com/cwRichardKim/TinderSimpleSwipeCards